 Over the past five years, PI O’Meara has had four graduate students in his lab.
-All are still currently enrolled: two are on schedule to receive their PhD in ecology and evolutionary biology as well as a Masters in statistics this semester, another recently received a DDIG award and is on track for graduation on schedule, and a fourth recently took his PhD qualifying exam.
-The two students planning to finish this semester have decided to pursue careers outside of academia, and enrolled in and successfully completed a program to earn a Masters in statistics while in a PhD program with this intention.
+All are still currently enrolled: two are on schedule to receive their Ph.D. in ecology and evolutionary biology as well as a Masters in statistics this semester, another recently received a DDIG award and is on track for graduation on schedule, and a fourth recently took his Ph.D. qualifying exam.
+The two students planning to finish this semester have decided to pursue careers outside of academia, and enrolled in and successfully completed a program to earn a Master’s in statistics while in a Ph.D. program with this intention.
 They both had internships at the Tennessee Valley Authority (one received an offer of a job once she graduated), and one has also interned with our athletic department analyzing academic progress of athletes.
 Half of O’Meara’s students identify as women, and one identifies as Hispanic.
 O’Meara also serves on approximately one-third of graduate student committees in the Ecology and Evolutionary Biology department and has also served on student committees in Entomology, Earth & Planetary Sciences, Microbiology, and Genome Sciences and Technology.
 O’Meara has also served on EEB’s graduate admission committee and now is associate head for graduate affairs in the department; as part of this, he has run training for graduate students in grant writing.
 As associate director for postdoctoral training for NIMBioS, he has also organized training sessions for postdocs pursuing careers in biology, math, and statistics.

 Co-PI Kwit has had four graduate students in his lab over the past five years.
-All are still currently enrolled: two are on schedule to receive their PhD in ecology and evolutionary biology, another is a co-advised natural resources PhD candidate in FWF, and a fourth is pursuing a M.S. in wildlife and fisheries science in FWF.
+All are still currently enrolled: two are on schedule to receive their Ph.D. in ecology and evolutionary biology, another is a co-advised natural resources Ph.D. candidate in FWF, and a fourth is pursuing a Master’s in wildlife and fisheries science in FWF.
 The latter is pursuing a career outside of academia, and is about to participate in an internship with the National Parks Conservation Association.
 Three of co-PI Kwit’s graduate students identify as women.
-Over the past two years, co-PI Kwit and one of his EEB graduate students have served as undergraduate mentors at the University of Virginia’s Mountain Lake Biological Station, a NSF-funded Research Experience for Undergraduates (REU) Program.
+Over the past two years, co-PI Kwit and one of his EEB graduate students have served as undergraduate mentors at the University of Virginia’s Mountain Lake Biological Station, a NSF-funded Research Experience for Undergraduates program.
 Kwit currently serves on graduate student committees in FWF, EEB, Plant Sciences, and at other universities.

-Over the past three years Co-PI Staton has trained three graduate students in her lab.
-One graduated with a MS degree in Entomology and Plant Pathology; the other two are currently enrolled and on schedule to receive PhDs; one in Entomology and Plant Pathology, the other in Genome Science and Technology.
-The graduated MS student is currently working as a staff scientist at a national laboratory.
+Over the past three years, Co-PI Staton has trained three graduate students in her lab.
+One graduated with a Master’s degree in EPP; the other two are currently enrolled and on schedule to receive Ph.D.s; one in EPP, the other in Genome Science and Technology.
+The graduated Master’s student is currently working as a staff scientist at a national laboratory.
 Two of the three students self-identify as female and two are foreign nationals.
-Staton serves on 14 graduate student advisory committees across 5 departments: Energy Science and Engineering; Genome Science and Technology; Entomology and Plant Pathology; Animal Science; and Ecology and Evolutionary Biology.
+Staton serves on 14 graduate student advisory committees across five departments: EPP, EEB, Energy Science and Engineering, Genome Science and Technology, and Animal Science.
 Co-PI Staton’s position is unique in that her appointment specifies 50% time devoted to providing bioinformatic and data analysis expertise and consulting for faculty, staff and students.
-This positions her to successfully build inter-disciplinary programs spanning multiple departments and to focus significant attention on developing and running workshops and courses for broadly needed data analysis techniques.
+This positions her to successfully build interdisciplinary programs spanning multiple departments and to focus on developing and running workshops and courses for broadly needed data analysis techniques.

-I. Results from Prior Support
+J. Results from Prior Support